 - Evaluate your need for a will or trust and keep them up to date.

 - Decide whether you would benefit from hiring a financial planner.
 The USC Credit Union offers some financial planning services, and H.E.L.P. is highly recommended for financial and legal guidance for seniors.
 H.E.L.P. also offers a sliding scale for those with low income.

 - Learn how various financial advisers are paid (i.e., fee-based, fee only, etc.)

-- Begin attending the annual Transitions seminars and other retirement-education programs for information on financial, health, and lifestyle issues during your pre- and post-retirement years.
+- Stay tuned to the weekly Gateway Connect newsletters for faculty and staff to learn about retirement-education programs for information on financial, health, and lifestyle issues during your pre- and post-retirement years.

 - Review your annual Personal Earning and Benefit Estimate Statement from the Social Security Administration.